AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 Note that there is no requirement for the components in the record representation clause to be in any particular textual order.
 The offsets alone specify the components' order in memory.
-A good style, though, is to order the components in the representation specification so that their textual order corresponds to their order in memory.
-Doing so facilitates our verifying that the offsets are correct because the offsets will be increasing as we read the specification.
+A good style, though, is to order the components in the representation clause so that their textual order corresponds to their order in memory.
+Doing so facilitates our verifying that the layout is correct because the offsets will be increasing as we read the specification.

 An individual component may occupy part of a single storage element, all